Jonathan Winnerman

 Research

-While his research and teaching are still grounded in the cultures of ancient north Africa, he is interested in the construction and maintenance of kingship and power across ancient, premodern, and contemporary worlds.
+His research and teaching are grounded in the cultures of ancient north Africa, but he is interested more broadly in the construction and maintenance of sacred power across ancient, premodern, and contemporary worlds.
 Most recently, this had led him to explore different conceptions of the body politic, the relationships between real and imagined representations of power, and the rise of authoritarianism.
-His PhD dissertation, titled “Rethinking the Royal Ka,” examines divine kingship in the Egyptian New Kingdom and argues against a single, paradigmatic approach to the divinity of the pharaoh.
-Instead, he advocates for a multifaceted examination of the divine nature of the king as well as an analysis of the social dynamics that created and maintained divine kingship.
-Jonathan is currently working on his first book and expanding the ideas broached therein beyond the borders of pharaonic hegemony.
+His current project focuses on a series of standard and enigmatic hieroglyphic texts and analyzes how they define the divine kingship of Amun-Re and how terrestrial rules inserted themselves into these formulae.
+He is also part of a working group on ancient Egyptian kingship that advocates for a multifaceted examination of the divine nature of the king as well as an analysis of the social dynamics that created and maintained sacred power.

 Articles and Book Chapters